googlefonts/colr-gradients-spec/colr-gradients-spec.md

 | uint16 | varOuterIndex | |
 | uint16 | varInnerIndex | |

 In general, variation deltas are (logically) signed 16-bit integers, and in most cases, they are applied to signed 16-bit values (FWORDs) or unsigned 16-bit values (UFWORDs).
 When scaled deltas are applied to F2DOT14 values, the F2DOT14 value is treated like a 16-bit integer.
-(In this sense, the delta and the F2DOT14 value can be viewed as integral values in units of 1/16384ths.)
+(In this sense, the delta and the F2DOT14 value can be viewed as integer values in units of 1/16384ths.)

 If the context in which the VarF2Dot14 is used contrains the valid range for the default value, then any variations by applying deltas are clipped to that range.